 How often do you eat?

 When I eat, I look at the clock and try not to eat again for a minimum of two hours.
 I eat three meals a day and at least three snacks a day.
 I feel it is better to have multiple healthy snacks than get to the point where I feel like I am starving.
 I don’t want to end up sitting on the couch eating a big bag of chips while watching all the tempting food commercials on TV.
-Doing something else with my hands, such as knitting, crocheting, or designing my own website usually keeps my mind off of food.
+Doing something else with my hands, such as knitting or crocheting, helps to keep my mind off of food.

 What do you drink?